 - Ongoing Case Management and Relapse Prevention: provides steps to take in developing a continuing care model for patients with opioid use disorder

 The guide concludes with a list of resources and links for further information.
 At the very least, we hope the guide serves as a conduit to connect case managers with the resources they need.

 Why did you include special focus on pregnant women?

 Obviously, pregnant women are a special concern as opioid addiction affects both mother and child.
 Babies who are exposed to opioids in utero, for example, may experience neonatal abstinence syndrome (NAS), which has increased 300% between 1999 and 2013 according to the CDC.
-Our ROSEBUD® Program, which provides specialized case management for high-risk pregnant women and neonates, includes nurse consultants with particular expertise with this population.
+Our ROSEBUD® Program, which provides specialized case management for high-risk pregnant women and neonates, includes nurse consultants with particular expertise in this population.
 Based on their many years of experience, the ROSEBUD team compiled best practice recommendations for working with opioid-using women to help them successfully navigate pregnancy, prepare for birth, and care for their newborns.

-The stigma and guilt attached to drug use during pregnancy adds a significant challenge as pregnant women are reluctant to come forward for help.
+The stigma and guilt attached to drug use during pregnancy add a significant challenge as pregnant women are reluctant to come forward for help.
 This requires an approach that is non-judgmental and compassionate.
 But we also have to be purposeful and realistic.
-We need to make sure they know that they could have a difficult labor and delivery and that child services may get involved.
+We need to make sure they know that they could have difficult labor and delivery and that child services may get involved.
 The key is to stick to the facts of what to expect, avoiding scare tactics or downplaying the situation.

 What were the biggest surprises in developing this guide?